diaconuccalin/vit_wanda/README.md

 Adapted from the [solution](https://github.com/locuslab/wanda) offered by the authors, which is built on the [dropout](https://github.com/facebookresearch/dropout) repository.

-## Download Weights

-Run the script [download_weights.sh](download_weights.sh) to download pretrained weights for ConvNeXt-B, DeiT-B and ViT-B, which we used in the paper.

 ## Usage

 Here is the command for pruning ConvNeXt/ViT models: